 One exercise guideline suggests consuming 7-10 oz (about a glass) of water for every 10 to 20 minutes of work out, sports activity or hard work.

 But, there is a flaw in this thinking.

-There are numerous headache remedies on the web and in natural healing books.
-Yet the solution my be in your cupboard and in your tap.
+There are many headache remedies on the web and in natural healing books.
+Yet the solution may be in your cupboard and in your tap.
 A 2004 research paper speculated that water deprivation may play a role in migraine.
 This is something those in the holistic health field have known for decades.
 This is especially true in prolonging headache attacks.
 If you were one of my patients in the hospital over the past 20 years, you probably ended your headache this way so long as you were not on a salt restricted diet.

 As a result, marketing departments of the global sports drink industry continue to promote over-drinking.
 There are challenges with sports drinks that make them unhealthy.
 They (and we are constantly looking at them) do not have the optimal mix or ratio of electrolytes and sugars.
 In some cases you should not take any sugar at all, especially if you are extremely dehydrated.